The Best Motorcycle Insurance Companies for 2021

-Most companies that offer bike insurance don’t really specialized in this field.
+Most companies that offer bike insurance don't really specialize in this field.
 They’re more likely to bundle their offer with car insurance or, even worse, treat your motorcycle as if it were a car.
 This simplifies things for the insurer, but it makes life difficult for bikers.
-A motorbike doesn’t just have two fewer wheels than a car – it’s an entirely different beast.
+A motorbike doesn’t just have two fewer wheels than a car - it’s an entirely different beast.

-That’s why Markel offers specialty bike insurance.
-This company has been bikers’ “friend on the road” for over 40 years, offering the best motorcycle insurance rates for highly customizable insurance policies.
+That's why Markel offers specialty bike insurance.
+This company has been bikers’ "friend on the road" for over 40 years, offering favorable motorcycle insurance rates for highly customizable insurance policies.
 Markel has proven time and again to be one of the best choices for riders who wish to insure their beloved bikes comprehensively and with enticing discounts.

-From the outset, Markel’s staff emphasize that they truly understand their clients’ needs.
-Insuring a motorcycle is more complex than insuring a car, which is why Markel creates policies according to your needs and habits, while also taking care to ensure you won’t get huge bills in case of an accident.
-Not only can you get fair motorcycle insurance quotes, but you’ll find policies for dirt bikes, trikes, and custom machines.
+From the outset, Markel’s staff emphasize that they truly understand their clients' needs.
+Insuring a motorcycle is more complex than insuring a car, which is why Markel creates policies according to your needs and habits, while also taking care to ensure you won't get huge bills in case of an accident.
+Not only can you get fair quotes, but you’ll find policies for dirt bikes, trikes, and custom machines.
 You can even insure your ATV or snowmobile with Markel.

-As previously mentioned, Markel’s bike insurance isn’t a one-size-fits-all policy, but more of a checklist of coverage options that can suit your needs and budget.
-That’s why Markel’s motorcycle insurance price range is incredibly wide – it starts for as little as $250 and goes all the way to tens of thousands of dollars per year.
+As previously mentioned, Markel’s bike insurance isn't a one-size-fits-all policy, but more of a checklist of coverage options that can suit your needs and budget.
+That's why Markel’s motorcycle insurance price range is incredibly wide - it starts for as little as $250 and goes all the way to tens of thousands of dollars per year.
 You can pick your collision and comprehensive coverage amount, opt for additional accessory coverage if you’ve customized your bike, and even get coverage for mechanical breakdowns.
-Markel can also provide insurance for the rider and property liability in case the rider needs to pay for others’ expenses after an accident.
+Markel can also provide insurance for the rider and property damage liability in case the rider needs to pay for others' expenses after an accident.
 The company can also insure your passengers.

-Aside from some of the best rates for motorcycle insurance in the business, Markel has a roadside assistance and trip interruption program that basically works like AAA.
-It’s really affordable, too, costing just $25 per year for one vehicle or $50 per year for all of your vehicles.
+Aside from some of the lowest rates for motorcycle insurance in the business, Markel has a roadside assistance and trip interruption program that basically works like AAA.
+It's really affordable, too, costing just $25 per year for one vehicle or $50 per year for all of your vehicles.
 For this reasonable sum, you get 24/7 emergency assistance on the road, delivery of supplies, tires, and batteries, reimbursement of an interrupted trip, and access to a locksmith where needed.
-You even get Markel’s own road-mapping service in case you’re traveling to locations you’re unfamiliar with.
+You even get Markel’s own road-mapping service in case you're traveling to locations you're unfamiliar with.

 This membership also yields a set of discounts for hotels, theme parks, and auto service and rental companies, with an ever-expanding list of partners.
-Be wary, though, as all these road assistance services come with additional costs and limitations; you have to be within 50 miles of a Markel-approved mechanic to qualify for assistance.
+Be wary, though, as all these road assistance services come with additional costs and limits; you have to be within 50 miles of a Markel-approved mechanic to qualify for assistance.

 Even though Markel doesn't advertise itself as cheap motorcycle insurance, this company does offer plenty of discounts that will save you money down the road.
 The biggest is a 10% transfer discount for anyone switching from a competing company to Markel's insurance.
 Afterwards, you can save up to 35% on bike insurance depending on whether your bike has anti-lock and anti-theft measures installed and whether you're insuring more than one vehicle at a time.

 For long-term clients, there are renewal discounts, safe driver discounts that kick in after three years riding accident-free, and a bonus for riders who pass a safety course.
 There is also an accident forgiveness program for the most loyal customers.
-If you go at least four years accident-free, you won’t need to pay any extra the first time you have an accident.
-Finally, there’s a diminishing deductible incentive.
+If you go at least four years accident-free, you won't need to pay any extra the first time you have an accident.
+Finally, there's a diminishing deductible incentive.
 This means your deductible will be reduced by 25% for each consecutive year without an accident, dropping down to $0 after four years.
-So, in the right circumstances, Markel is one of the best cheap motorcycle insurance options around.
+So, in the right circumstances, Markel is one of the most affordable motorcycle insurance options around.

 This company has proven time and time again to know its stuff when it comes to both insuring motorcycles and educating customers on how to report accidents.
 The company’s contact options include an 800 phone line, email, web form, and even fax, all available 24 hours a day and ready for emergencies.

 On the website, you’ll find a handy guide on how to behave after an accident, what measures to take, and, finally, how to file a claim.
 It’s all very straightforward, without any unnecessary steps along the way.
-A minor grievance is the lack of any kind of app that could speed up the process, something many other motor cycle insurance companies have been offering for a while.
+A minor grievance is the lack of any kind of app that could speed up the process, something many other motorcycle insurance companies have been offering for a while.

 When it comes to payouts, Markel offers three options for comprehensive and collision coverage.
 Paying out the actual cash value is the most common option (the value is calculated at the time of loss).
 For newer bikes, there’s an option to cover the cost of a brand new bike, either by covering your costs for the same model or a unit that is close to the specifications of the totalled bike.
 The last option is for collector and customized motorcycles.
 It boils down to the agreed value at the beginning of the policy - the company covers that cost in case it can’t replace the whole motorcycle for you.